Aaron Judge Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff is 16th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Red Sox's 4.62 team ERA ranks 22nd across all MLB pitching staffs.
+- The Red Sox's 4.62 team ERA ranks 22nd among all MLB pitching staffs.

-- Red Sox pitchers combine to allow 192 total home runs at a rate of 1.3 per game (fifth-most in the league).
+- Red Sox pitchers combine to allow the fifth-most home runs in baseball (192 total, 1.3 per game).

-- The righty's most recent appearance came on Tuesday against the Tampa Bay Rays, when he threw 3 2/3 innings, surrendering five earned runs while allowing three hits.
+- In his last outing on Wednesday against the Tampa Bay Rays, the righty tossed 4 2/3 innings, giving up three earned runs while surrendering seven hits.

-- The 27-year-old has a 4.28 ERA and 9 strikeouts per nine innings in 27 games this season, while giving up a batting average of .231 to his opponents.
+- The 30-year-old has put up an ERA of 4.54, with 11.5 strikeouts per nine innings, in 34 games this season.
+Opposing hitters have a .218 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.